This post may contain affiliate links. I may receive a small commission, at no cost to you, if you make a purchase

 Let’s do the math on a hypothetical example of promoting a hotel in the USA.

-Each person has to click on your link and book the accommodation before closing the browser window.
+Everyone must click on your link and book the accommodation before closing the browser window.

-A lot of people who click on your links will not be ready to book.
+Many people who click on your links will not be ready to book.
 They will just browse for tips and inspiration.

 How to Make Money as a Booking.com Affiliate

-If this is not the first article you are reading on my blog, then you know that for each affiliate program I include some tips about how I would approach promoting the particular program.
+If this is not the first article you are reading on my blog, then you know that for each affiliate program, I include some tips about how I would approach promoting the particular program.

 Best Performing Booking.com Widget

-Booking.com states that the best performing widget is the inspiring search box.
+Booking.com states that the best-performing widget is the inspiring search box.

 The inspiring search box allows you to promote accommodation in countries that you select, but the thing is that it does not allow you to show specific cities.

-You select a country and the widget shows photos of the top three destinations in that country.
+You select a country, and the widget shows photos of the top three destinations in that country.

 So that means you cannot be as specific with the targeting as you can be with the map widget, which allows you to create a map for any particular city.